 By MICHAEL CASEY

-It was Rose's tournament to lose.
+It was fifth-ranked Rose's tournament to lose.
 The Englishman had a two-shot lead over Donaldson and Olesen and led all week, hitting greens and making timely putts.
-But he was shaky from the start on Sunday, scrambling early to save pars and then hitting errant drives on Nos.
+But he was shaky from the start Sunday, scrambling early to save pars and then hitting errant drives on Nos.
 5, 11 and 16 that led to bogeys, while finding it difficult to read the greens.

-After Rose hit a drive into the trees for a bogey on No. 16, followed by a missed 12-foot birdie putt on the 17th, it seemed Donaldson had secured the victory.
+After Rose hit a drive into the trees for a bogey on No. 16 then missed a 12-foot birdie putt on the 17th, Donaldson appeared in control.
 But the Welshman didn't make it easy for himself.
-He missed a long birdie putt on the final hole and then a five-footer for par.
-He settled for a bogey and figured there would a playoff.
+He missed a long birdie putt on the final hole and then a 5-foot putt for par.
+He settled for a bogey and figured there would be a playoff.